roser-one/sanerebels.com/about.md

 Service turns into product.
 It travels to a thousand places at once.
 You stay in one.

 ### How It Works
 1. **System** — Authenticity, at scale, needs infrastructure.
-We build machine backbone.
+We build the machine backbone.
 AI and automation handle administration so the product carries your fingerprint.
 2. **Shared Risk** — No "hit-and-run" consulting.
 If potential exists, we co-invest.
 Lower upfront risk.
 Shared upside.
 Partners.
 Not vendors.
 3. **Momentum** — No 18-month roadmaps.
 30-90 day sprints.
 Learn by shipping.
 Not by planning.